geniee-ai/geniee-cli/README.md

 2. Scroll below until you find the prompt.
 Click allow

 3. Run `geniee` command again, and click 'open'.
-This is a onetime thing and you won't have to do it again.
+This is a one time thing and you won't have to do it again.

 ## Linux